First look: Central Element unveils second Neutral Bay apartment project

 The $52 million development will involve the demolition of four detached homes across four lots to deliver 45 apartments, including eight affordable housing units to be managed by Bridge Housing.
 The mix will comprise six one-bedroom apartments, 24 two-beds, and 15 three-beds.
 The apartments will sit above three basement levels with 62 car parking spaces and 50 bicycle spaces.

-Bridge Housing will manage the affordable units for a period of 15 years, as required under the Housing SEPP’s incentive provisions.
+Bridge Housing will manage the affordable units for a period of 15 years, as required under the Housing SEPP’s incentive provisions, with 15 per cent of the project’s floor area allocated to affordable housing to support greater housing diversity in the local area.

-MHNDU’s design report further highlights the site's strategic location just 250 metres from key bus stops and 1.3 kilometres from North Sydney CBD, positioning it for transit-accessible housing supply.
-In their planning justification, the design team emphasised the site’s compatibility with emerging local character and scale.
+MHNDU’s design report further highlights the site’s strategic location, approximately 250 metres from key bus stops and around 1.3 kilometres from North Sydney CBD, positioning it as a transit-accessible housing opportunity aligned with evolving density controls.
+The planning justification emphasises the proposal’s compatibility with the emerging local character and scale of Neutral Bay.

 Joel Robinson